Project Management Journal Guidelines

 Manuscripts should include the following in the order listed:

 - Title page.
 Include only the title of the manuscript (do not include authors’ names).

 - Abstract.
 Outline the purpose, scope, and conclusions of the manuscript in 100 words or less. * Keywords.
 Select 4 to 8 keywords.

 - Headings.
 Use 1st, 2nd, and 3rd-level, unnumbered headings.

 - Text.
-To permit objective reviews by two referees, the abstract and first page of the text should not reveal the authors and/or affiliations, but only the manuscript title.
+To permit objective reviews by two referees, the abstract, first page and the rest of the text should not reveal the authors and/or affiliations.

 - References.
 Use author-date format.

 - Illustrations and tables.
 These should be titled, numbered (in Arabic numerals), and placed on a separate sheet, with the preferred location indicated within the body of the text.

 - Biographical details for each author.
 Upon manuscript acceptance, authors must also provide a signed copyright agreement.